-The list of scholarships and other awards offered by colleges and universities in Ireland is extensive.
-There are more than 300 scholarships and bursaries available in third level institutions, with a wide variety of criteria for eligibility.
-These can range from entrance scholarships for exceptional academic results, to supports for sports excellence, or particular subject areas such as music, the arts and many, many more.
+The list of scholarships and other awards offered by colleges and universities in Ireland is extensive with more than 300 available with a wide variety of criteria for eligibility.
+They range from entrance scholarships for exceptional academic results, to supports for sports excellence, or particular subject areas such as music, the arts and many more.
 It is well worth taking the time to investigate the options.

 Academic and/or Other Achievement